 Investments are composed of units in specific pooled funds and accordingly they are stated at fair value.
-All endowed assets were transitioned to an OCIO partner in May 2022.
-The cost of the investments held at year end is \$113,860 (2022 - \$98,694).
-These funds are focused on specific asset types and at year-end the composition of the underlying assets was as follows: domestic equities 15.19% (2022 - 34.94%), international equities 47.52% (2022 - 45.55%), bonds / managed cash funds 20.54% (2022 - 21.51%), alternatives 20.81% (2022 - 0%), and cash (4.06)% (2022 - (2.00%)).
+Most endowed assets were transitioned to an OCIO partner in May 2022.
+These funds are focused on specific asset types and at year-end the composition of the underlying assets was as follows: domestic equities 15.44% (2023-15.19%), international equities 47.12% (2023-47.52%), bonds / managed cash funds 18.99% (2023-20.54%), alternatives 19.82% (2023-20.81%), and cash (1.37)% (2023-(4.06)%).
 An asset mix guideline is monitored by the Investment Committee of the Board of Governors.
 Fair value is defined as the unit values supplied by the fund administrators, which represents the University's proportionate share of underlying net assets at fair values.
+Additional endowed assets related to an academic chair are invested in pooled funds with a specific fund manager and monitored by the Investment Committee of the Board.
+The asset allocation for this fund is fixed income 12.3% (2023-15.9%), domestic equity 42.3% (2023-44.4%), and foreign equity 45.4% (2023-39.7%).

 Interest and dividends earned on investments are reported as investment income.
 Investment income on endowments, which is comprised of gains (net of any losses) realized on the disposition of units in the invested funds and unrealized appreciation (depreciation) in the market value of the units is recorded in the statement of operations and accumulated operating deficit when this income is available for spending.
 In any particular year, net investment income (loss) may be insufficient to fund the amount made available for spending.
 In this circumstance, current spending is funded by income accumulated from prior years where earnings exceeded the amount required for spending in those years.
-In 2023, \$4,606 (2022 - \$4,523) was transferred from endowment's invested assets to meet spending requirements.
+In 2024, \$4,713 (2023 - \$4,606) was transferred from endowment's invested assets to meet spending requirements.